-There’s tough times in a small neighborhood in Fort Worth, TX for one homeowner, but when Charter Our Community, a philanthropic program headed by Charter Communications puts their minds to work amazing things happen!
+There are tough times in a small neighborhood in Fort Worth, TX for one homeowner, but when Charter Our Community, a philanthropic program headed by Charter Communications puts their minds to work amazing things happen!
 Here’s Charter Our Community Rebuild Event in Fort Worth, TX.

 Together with Charter volunteers and a non-profit organization they came to the aid of this homeowner to help refurbish and rebuild her home.
 Be sure to see further down what Charter Our Community handed out to the neighborhood.